-I have had, or am currently in the process of having, the Hepatitis B vaccine administered to me and will provide the Dept. of Communication Sciences and Disorders with a copy of my vaccination record.
+B vaccine administered to me n the process of having, the Hepatitis and will provide the Dept. of orders with a copy of my vaccination

-Signature Date -
+Signature Date

 Hepatitis B Declination:

-I understand that due to my occupational exposure to blood and other potentially infectious body substances that I may be at risk of acquiring hepatitis B virus (HBV) infection.
+understand that due to my occupational exposure to blood and other potentially nfectious body substances that I may be at risk of acquiring hepatitis B virus (HBV) nfection.
 For personal reasons, I choose not to have the hepatitis B vaccination.
 I understand that by declining, I remain at risk of acquiring hepatitis B, a serious disease.
 If I decide to obtain this vaccination in the future, I will notify the Director of Clinical Operations and provide a copy of the vaccination record to the CSDI department.

 Signature Date

-Witness -
+Witness

-PRINT NAME LEGIBLY:
+PRINT NAME I FGIRI V